 - Mantle cavity: A space created by the mantle that holds important organs, especially the gills.

-- Radula: a strap-like feeding structure used for scraping; sometimes modified for spearing.
+- Radula: A strap-like feeding structure used for scraping (lost in bivalves).